 Many health professionals, including the Eating Disorders Coalition, have come out against this book.
 Why?
 Dieting should not be encouraged in children as it is the most common behavior that leads to an eating disorder.
 And because children are still growing, cutting calories and fat without health professional guidance can be hazardous.

 Dieting is already very common with children with almost half of 9-11-year-olds are “sometimes” or “very often” on diets while over 80% of their family members are “sometimes” or “very often” on diets.

 I want to avoid judging this book before reading it but it’s obvious the author did not do his research.
 While I know everyone wants to help children be healthier, I believe it’s important to consult experts before charging ahead with such a big endeavor.

-I think this book, and the controversy surrounding it, brings up a not-talked-about-enough point.
+I think this book, and the controversy surrounding it brings up a not-talked-about-enough point.
 There is a huge, blurry line between healthy eating behaviors and dieting.
 People will tell me they are eating healthy but when I look further I see that they are really dieting — restricting their favorite foods, cutting calories drastically and obsessively consulting the scale.

 So this book is a great conversation starter.
-Children need to learn that eating well and physical activity (not dieting) are important for quality of life and health purposes but happiness comes from a different place.
+Children need to learn that eating well and physical activity (not dieting) is important for quality of life and health purposes but happiness comes from a different place.
 Maybe a better book would show children the difference between healthy eating behaviors and dieting?